How Many Cups is 90ml? A complete walkthrough to Metric and Imperial Conversions

 Q: Can I use a kitchen scale to measure 90ml?

 A: Yes, you can.
-Since 1 ml of water weighs approximately 1 gram, you can weigh 90 grams of water to approximate 90ml.
-However, this method is not accurate for liquids other than water, as their density differs.
+Worth adding: since 1 ml of water weighs approximately 1 gram, you can weigh 90 grams of water to approximate 90ml.
+That said, this method is not accurate for liquids other than water, as their density differs.

 Conclusion: Mastering Volume Conversions for Accuracy and Confidence